IndomieGorengSatu/Mie/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## What did the calculator say to the student?
+You can count on me.